 Clash Royale by Supercell has been one of the most popular games for iOS and Android for several years now.
 Its popularity even exceeds its predecessor „Clash of Clans“.
 The developers earn billions every year with microtransactions.

 Every developer wants to be like Supercell, everyone wants to develop the new big Clash Royale.
 For a long time one thing has been certain: A lot of money can be earned with mobile games.
 Every day new games are added to the iOS and Google App Store, but only a few of them manage to become profitable.
 Developing a game for iOS and Android can be very time consuming and expensive.
 Now and then there are exceptions, like Head Ball by Masomo, which had a very good idea and became popular.
 But when it comes to role-playing games, strategy games and some other genres it takes more than just a good idea.
 The implementation is fundamentally important.
 In addition there is everything around it.
 The perfect launch, marketing and much more.
 Games like Mobile Strike show that it is not enough to make a famous personality a la Arnold Schwarzenegger engaged in advertising.
 If the gameplay is not mature or bad, then even the highest marketing budget will not help.

-With virtual currencies, microtransactions and Pay-To-Win to win millions
+With virtual currencies, microtransactions and P-T-W to get millions

 Virtual games can also ruin entire game series